Zbizu/staticdata-json/README.md

 branch sound: allows to pack/unpack sounds

-usage: open csproj, compile and run, select a file, and press a a button
+usage: open csproj, compile and run, select a file, and press a conversion button

 dat/json files generate in the same folder as the input file